Taylor Cadwallader

 Separate again to continue exploring and solving the puzzle

-This repeated transformation between forms forms the foundation of the game's puzzle design.
+This repeated transformation between forms is what creates the foundation of the game's puzzle design.

 Mechanic Expansion: Armor Launch Upgrade